I may earn from purchases through links in this post.

 I think of the Martinez as something more akin to a Manhattan than a Martini.

 Its base spirit is the Old Tom gin, which gets rounded out with sweet vermouth and a splash of maraschino liqueur, which is a clear dry liqueur made from tart cherries (that has nothing in common with the sweet neon cherries that top ice cream sundaes) and a few dashes of Angostura and orange bitters, which bring a hint of warm spices and fruitiness to the drink.

-It all gets stirred with a barspoon, strained into a chilled coupe or old style martini glass, and garnished with a piece of lemon zest.
+It all gets stirred with a barspoon, strained into a chilled coupe or old style martini glass, and garnished with a twist of lemon peel expressed over the drink.

 It is a drink I find remarkably equanimous.
 It’s not too sweet, not too tart, not too bitter, not too light, not too dark.
 It’s perfectly in balance.
-The Martinez is the default cocktail in our house.
+The Martinez is one of the default cocktails in our house.
 It’s a drink that Dan and I are never not in the mood for.

 - 1 ounce sweet vermouth

 - 3 dashes orange bitters, preferably Regan’s

 - lemon twist

 - Add the Old Tom gin, sweet vermouth, maraschino and both kinds of bitters to an ice-filled mixing glass (or mixing tin) and stir with a barspoon until chilled.
 Strain into a chilled coupe or martini glass.
 Garnish with lemon twist.
 Serve immediately.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.